-The DWP provides local authorities with an annual cash limited fund to enable councils to provide discretionary "top up" help.
-The allocations of discretionary housing payment funding can only be applied to help with housing benefit/ element awards.
+The DWP provides local authorities with an annual cash limited fund to enable councils to provide discretionary help.
+The allocation of discretionary housing payment funding can only be applied to help with Housing Benefit/ Universal Credit housing element awards.

 To help manage the impact of the government's housing and welfare reforms the DWP has increased the amount of funding provided year on year but there is no certainty that this will continue.